boba/ocd_trigger_clock/README.md

 #### Building the Data Frame

+Following the lead from WWVB's time code, a data frame starts and ends with a MARK, signaling the receiver that a new data frame is starting.
 Adding a MARK signal is easy enough.
 We know that a zero is going to be less than 1.0 seconds and a one is going to be greater than 1.0 seconds.
 Setting min/max values for zero and one bits allows us to set a pulse duration for mark bits that is less than the lowest zero or higher than the highest one.
-Since these pulses are going to be on the extreme edges of or distribution, they will skill the over all 60 second timeframe for our code.
+Since these pulses are going to be on the extreme edges of our distribution, they will skew our results over the 60 bit code.
+There are seven mark bits in each data frame, so this can be significant.
 This should probably be fixed at some point.
-Following the lead from WWVB's time code, a data frame starts and ends with a MARK, signaling the receiver that a new data frame is starting.
+Perhaps manipulating the values could correct some of the overall bit skew.

 #### Mapping the Distribution

 **Disclaimer**: I am not good at statistics, probabilities or math.
 Most of this work is probably incorrect.
 I would love for people to riff on this and come up with some better mapping techniques.

 Zero, one, and mark pulse durations are selected randomly from a mapped distribution file.
 This distribution mapping can be created any way you'd like.
 If you want them to be as close to 1.0 seconds as possible, tighten it up.
-If you want it to be as far away as possible, you can do that to.
+If you want it to be as far away as possible, you can do that too.
 Some sample code has been provided to test some randomly generated mappings.

 To generate a series of mappings and pick the 'best' one, you can use [generate_mappings.py](mapping/generate_mappings.py).
 This will create a series of 'test.csv' mapping files and copy the best one to 'test_best.csv'.
 You can replace the mappings.csv file with any mapping of your choosing.
 ```